A Jacobian Criterion for Artin $v$-stacks: Review of Banach-Colmez Spaces

 where $V \rightarrow Y$ and $V \rightarrow Z$ are cohomologically smooth surjections.
 The claim follows.
 For the claim on $\ell$-dimension, it follows easily from the formula

-which follows since $g \circ f$ is cohomologically smooth, by definition of $R(g \circ f)^{!}$ \cite[Definition~IV.1.15]{FS}. \end{proof} With this in hand, we will now study the representability of the Banach-Colmez spaces defined above over an arbitrary base $S$ and then refine it in the case that $S$ is a geometric point.
+which follows since $g \circ f$ is cohomologically smooth, by definition of $R(g \circ f)^{!}$ \cite[Definition~IV.1.15]{FS}. \end{proof} With this in hand, we will now study the representability of the Banach-Colmez spaces defined above over an arbitrary base $S$.